subhprakash/simplewebsite/README.md

-my name is madhav vats
+my name is subh; from kolkata ;in west bengal.
-i am from delhi